Toilet Repair and Replacement, Clogged Toilet Services in Toronto

 The worst-case scenario is really having to have your whole toilet replaced.
 This is usually only necessary if there’s damage to the ceramic toilet itself.
 However, it’s possible to require replacement if a toilet is very outdated or has sustained sediment or mineral buildup to a degree that’s hard to remedy.

-Give us a call at New Canadian Drain if you’re having toilet troubles.
+Give us a call at New Canadian Drain & plumbing if you’re having toilet troubles such as clogged toilet service, toilet repair or replacement.
 We have just what you need to have your bathroom up and running again.